 If a semon (背紋) is inserted and you tie a fukuro obi, iromuji become formal.
 If not, they are casual.
 They have no colored pattern, because it is weaved into the cloth.

 The same as iromuji: if a semon is inserted and you tie a fukuro obi, they are formal.
 If not, they are casual.
 The pattern is made of small dots.

 ⑨ Komon 小紋

 Komon means “small pattern”.
-This Kimono type is casual and full of small or big patterns.
+This kimono type is casual and full of small or big patterns.
 Those patterns are never eba.
-A komon can’t be worn at formal scenarios.
+A komon can’t be worn at formal occasions.

-Depending on the rank the scenario a Kimono can be worn is limited.
+Depending on the rank the occasion a kimono can be worn is limited.
 Never wear a komon or yukata on a wedding.
 That would be a mistake.
 But you can rank up a kimono as well as rank down.
 That’s a quite confusing theme… but don’t give up!

 P.S.: If you liked the Kimono examples, you should take a look here Shinei !! 😉

 Read more about kimono, Kumamoto, and me at japandigest.de